willjhliang/quartz/content/Operating Systems/🧠 Virtual Memory.md

 For a page size of 4 KB, we have 4096 (0x1000) addresses corresponding to this page.
 To specify a byte on this page, we thus need 12 bits—known as the page offset.
 The rest of the bits in our address is the virtual page number, which defines which virtual page to access.
 In other words, the virtual page number determines which page, and the page offset determines where in the page.

-Specifically, the virtual address is constructed as the concatenation of the virtual page number and the page offset.
+The virtual address is constructed as the concatenation of the virtual page number and the page offset.
 To translate a virtual address to a physical one, we perform the following steps:
 1. Derive the virtual page number from the address (get the first $n$ bits).
 2. Get the physical page number from the page table.
 3. Construct the physical address by concatenating the page offset to the physical page number.